Deploy container-native storage your way

 Different applications drive diverse storage requirements, and those storage requirements can drive very different cost profiles.
 General purpose cloud storage such as AWS Elastic Block Store (EBS) may suffice for some applications (or parts of applications).
 Databases and applications with more stringent performance and latency requirements may be better served by direct-attached storage instance classes such as those available with Amazon EC2 Instance Store in AWS.

-As an independent storage layer, OpenShift Container Storage supports multiple AWS instance types, letting you choose the storage you need without rewriting the application.
+As an independent storage layer, OpenShift Data Foundation supports multiple AWS instance types, letting you choose the storage you need without rewriting the application.

 Better data availability and application resiliency